mwermelinger/m269-library/README.md

 source venv/bin/activate
 pip install -r requirements-dev.txt
 ```
-The library should work on other platforms and with earlier Python versions,
+Due to the type annotations, the library requires at least Python 3.9.
-but they weren't tested.
+The library should work on other platforms but they weren't tested.

 For each class `ADT` in file `lib/adt.py` there is (or will be)
 a class `TestADT` in file `tests/test_adt.py`.